 For a fully observant Jewish person, Halacha (Jewish law) provides a central model for how to lead an affirmed spiritual life.
 This means that it is not possible for an observant Jewish person to waive, for example, observance of the Shabbat (Sabbath).
 However, in most cases reasonable adjustments will mean that there is no conflict between observing Jewish laws and festivals, and fully contributing as a student or member of the workforce.

 - Please be mindful that as the Shabbat requires a minimum time for preparation, many students and staff might need to leave one to two hours before dusk on Friday afternoon.
-Similar restrictions exist for major festivals (see Major Festivals), the Judaism prohibits various activities including but not limited to writing, drawing, the use of electrical devices, the use of telephones, the use of public transport, driving, and any commercial transactions.
+Similar restrictions exist for major festivals (see Major Festivals), when various activities are prohibited including but not limited to writing, drawing, the use of electrical devices, the use of telephones, the use of public transport, driving, and any commercial transactions.

-- Some observant Jewish men and women may have specific requirements regarding their dress.
-Some Jewish men always cover their heads with a yarmulke, kappel or kippa (‘skullcap’).
+- Some observant Jewish people may have specific requirements regarding their dress.
+Some Jewish men cover their heads with a yarmulke, kappel or kippa (‘skullcap’).
 Some observant Jewish women will wish to dress modestly, which may include not wearing trousers, short skirts or short sleeves.
 Some married Jewish women will also cover their hair, with a scarf, hat or wig

 - Jewish people who observe the dietary laws are required to eat only Kosher food and consequently may refuse foods labelled ‘vegetarian’ or ‘vegan’.
 Good practice is to always ask staff and students about their dietary requirements when food is being provided.